 To create a Wi-Fi hotspot, you should have a wireless card installed on your laptop.
 Begin with turning on Wi-Fi on your PC or Laptop.
 You can find a dedicated Wi-Fi button on your laptop or click on Notification Center in Windows 10 and turn on Wi-Fi.

-Next, open elevated command prompt (command prompt as administrator).
+Next, open an elevated command prompt (command prompt as administrator).

-Open Command prompt from Start – Right click on Start button and select Command Prompt (Admin).
+Open Command prompt from Start – Right-click on the Start button and select Command Prompt (Admin).
 This should open the command prompt in administrative mode.
 Or press Windows key + X and select Command Prompt (Admin).